gomorpheus/morpheus-docs/api/includes/_zone_folders.md

-tenantPermissions.accounts  | null | Array of tenant account ids that are allowed access resourcePermissions.all  | null | Pass true to allow access all groups resourcePermissions.sites  | null | Array of groups that are allowed access
+tenantPermissions.accounts  | null | Array of tenant account ids that are allowed access resourcePermissions.all  | null | Pass true to allow access all groups resourcePermissions.sites  | null | Array of groups that are allowed access resourcePermissions.allPlans  | null | Pass true to allow access all plans resourcePermissions.plans  | null | Array of plans that are allowed access